jttoivon/moder2/README.md

 * \*.dev	     	 Correction table kappa for each detected overlapping/gapped dimeric case
 * monomer_weights.txt	 Weight for each monomer model, separated by commas

-Run `moder` without parameters to get description of all possible command line parameters.
+Run `moder2` without parameters to get description of all possible command line parameters.

 Visualizing pfms and cob tables
 ===============================